sirin05137/CSE364_Project/README.md

 ### About JUnit Test
 The [JaCoCO plugin](https://www.eclemma.org/jacoco/) (ver : `0.8.2`) is used for this JUnit Test to generate the code coverage report.
 The Code coverage goal for this project has been set to `0.9` (90%).
-The code coverage report `index.html` can be found in `target/jacoco-report/` and viewed with chrome or other extensions.
+The code coverage report `index.html` can be found in `target/site/jacoco/` directory and viewed with chrome or other extensions.
-* The test includes total 20 tests to check the code functionality across the implemented functions and variables.
+* The test includes total 16 tests to check the code functionality across the implemented functions and variables.
-* For the System Exit related tests, to prevent the Java VM termination issue, the external extension written by Todd Ginsberg has been used here.
-[Reference : JUnit5 System.exit() Extension](https://github.com/tginsberg/junit5-system-exit)

 ##### Example of Report
 ![image](https://user-images.githubusercontent.com/38070937/116877570-163b8b80-ac59-11eb-9111-91ec3a950e0b.png)